fugue/s3fc/README.md

 4. Click the "Start Execution" button.
 5. Copy the contents of `examples/statemachine-input.json` into the input box.
 6. Replace the XXXXXXXXXXXX's with the aws account id the example is deployed to.
 Probably found by doing `aws sts get-caller-identity`
+7. Replace the YYYYYYYYY's with the region the example job has been deployed to.
-7. Click the "Start execution" in the lower right of the modal.
+8. Click the "Start execution" in the lower right of the modal.
-8. The step function will start an new execution and should complete sucessfully within a few seconds.
+9. The step function will start an new execution and should complete sucessfully within a few seconds.
-9. Visit the S3 AWS Console https://s3.console.aws.amazon.com/s3/home
+10. Visit the S3 AWS Console https://s3.console.aws.amazon.com/s3/home
-10. Click in the bucket named like `example-job-<region>-<account_id>`
+11. Click in the bucket named like `example-job-<region>-<account_id>`
-11. You should see a directory named `example-destination-data` with a single file containing the concatinated data from `example-source-data`
+12. You should see a directory named `example-destination-data` with a single file containing the concatinated data from `example-source-data`

 Cleaning up the example: